Hand in Hand teams up with the IKEA Foundation on youth, climate change

 Look at poverty differently and you’ll see entrepreneurs, full of energy and ideas.
 Hand in Hand’s helps harness their potential.
 They find a way up and out of poverty, boosted by our comprehensive job creation model.

 Savings groups and business training in areas such as bookkeeping and marketing aren’t rare.
 Nor, for that matter, is microfinance.
-But where other organizations focus on one or two of these elements, Hand in Hand combines all three – then adds a fourth by connecting entrepreneurs to larger markets and value chains.
+But where other organisations focus on one or two of these elements, Hand in Hand combines all three – then adds a fourth by connecting entrepreneurs to larger markets and value chains.

 Our partnership with the IKEA Foundation goes one step further, adding another crucial element: resilience to climate change.
 That means creating thousands of self-sustaining green businesses in areas like water purification, charcoal briquette production and upcycling.
 It also means training thousands more agricultural entrepreneurs to farm organically, and to use techniques including crop diversification, irrigation, planting trees to reduce soil erosion and more.